 - Search.
-This feature is used to find information and documents by an intuitive search feature common to modern web applications - Map.
-This features displays selected information on a map with the ability to zoom in and out, pan, and filter section results with a combination of criteria. - Analysis.
-This feature provides access to previous research projects. - Visualization.
-This feature provides access to pavement inspection videos, manual distress survey maps, summarized pavement structure visuals, test section timeline summary data, and pivot table formats. - Advanced database query.
-A query tool is available for those familiar with the LTPP database that will allow users to write and execute database queries on line.
-The tool will also include a wizard that allows creation of queries using a graphical interface. - Download.
-In addition to downloading data, a user may download documents and media selected using other InfoPave features.
-The following can also be downloaded: - Legacy SDR.
-This is the traditional SDR format that many LTPP data users have learned to use.
-The SDR is formatted as a series of Microsoft Access 2000/ 2002-2003 databases based on the North American software version.
-The databases are divided into multiple databases to meet Microsoft Access database size limitations.
-Due to size limitations, not all data is being provided in this format beginning with SDR 30 (July 2016).
+This feature is used to find information and documents by an intuitive search feature common to modern web applications - Map LTPP Sections.
+This feature displays locations of test sections and projects on a map.
+The intuitive display allows a user the ability to zoom in and out, pan, and filter section results with a combination of criteria under the Find Sections filters. - Analysis.
+This feature provides access to the current version of the LTPP Data Analysis Plan, time trend plots of user selected LTPP data sets, and a radar data availability plot for test sections selected under the Find Sections "filters". - Visualization.
+This feature provides access to pavement inspection videos, manual distress survey maps, summarized pavement structure visuals, test section timeline summary data, pivot table formats and a multi-feature visualization that allow users to select two types of information to be presented for display.

-- Reference documents.
-The library feature contains the contents the legacy LTPP Reference Library as updated with new reports and documents. - Tools.
+- SQL Export.
+This query tool is available for those familiar with the LTPP database that will allow users to write and execute database queries on line.
+The tool will also include a wizard that allows creation of queries using a graphical interface. - Standard Data Release.
+In addition to downloading data from the InfoPave data selection features, a user can also choose to use the Standard Data Release feature under the InfoPave Data tab to down load selected data in standard data formats.
+The SDR formats include of Microsoft Access 2002-2003 databases based on the North American software version and large data sets in Microsoft SQL server format.
+Please refer to the current InfoPave web site to view data sets available in the legacy SDR format. - Tools.
 Tools include programs developed by LTPP.
 Some of the tools that can be executed on line include LTPP Rigid Pavement, WIM Cost Analysis, and Performance Forecast.
-Downloaded tools include LTPP\ Dynamic Modulus Prediction and LTPP Bind.
+Downloaded tools include LTPP\ Dynamic Modulus Prediction and LTPP Bind 3.1.

 The LTPP program encourages all users of LTPP data and information to explore and take advantage of the InfoPave web interface.
-The interface now contains help tools and other information required to access and understand LTPP data and information.
+The interface contains help tools and other information required to access and understand LTPP data and information.
 Details of each data release are now posted on the InfoPaveTM web site.